knative/docs/docs/eventing/custom-event-source/custom-event-source/README.md

 This type of integration requires more effort than using some simpler integration types, such as [SinkBinding](../sinkbinding/README.md) or [ContainerSource](../containersource/README.md); however, this provides the most polished result and is the easiest integration type for users to consume.
 By providing a custom resource definition (CRD) for your source rather than a general container definition, it is easier to expose meaningful configuration options and documentation to users and hide implementation details.

 !!! note
-    If you have created a new event source type that is not a part of the core Knative project, you can open a pull request to add it to the list of [Third-Party Sources](../../sources/#third-party-sources), and announce the new source in one of the [Knative Slack](https://slack.knative.dev/) channels.
+    If you have created a new event source type that is not a part of the core Knative project, you can open a pull request to add it to the list of [Third-Party Sources](../../sources/#third-party-sources), and announce the new source in the [#knative-eventing Slack channel](https://cloud-native.slack.com/archives/C04LMU33V1S).

     You can also add your event source to the [`knative-sandbox`](https://github.com/knative-sandbox) organization, by following the instructions to [create a sandbox repository](https://github.com/knative/community/blob/main/mechanics/CREATING-A-SANDBOX-REPO.md).